axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/full-task-list/index.rst

 .. note::

-   If any of above actions are not visible, please ensure that the following permissions have been enabled :bdg-ref-warning:`🔑TaskDisplayResetAction <TaskDisplayResetAction>`, :bdg-ref-warning:`🔑TaskDisplayReserveAction <TaskDisplayReserveAction>`, :bdg-ref-warning:`🔑TaskDisplayDelegateAction <TaskDisplayDelegateAction>`, :bdg-ref-warning:`🔑TaskDisplayDestroyAction <TaskDisplayDestroyAction>`, :bdg-ref-warning:`🔑TaskDisplayAdditionalOptions <TaskDisplayAdditionalOptions>`, :bdg-ref-warning:`🔑TaskDisplayWorkflowEventAction <TaskDisplayWorkflowEventAction>`
+   Grant permissions :bdg-ref-warning:`🔑TaskDisplayResetAction <TaskDisplayResetAction>`, :bdg-ref-warning:`🔑TaskDisplayReserveAction <TaskDisplayReserveAction>`, :bdg-ref-warning:`🔑TaskDisplayDelegateAction <TaskDisplayDelegateAction>`,
+   :bdg-ref-warning:`🔑TaskDisplayDestroyAction <TaskDisplayDestroyAction>`, :bdg-ref-warning:`🔑TaskDisplayAdditionalOptions <TaskDisplayAdditionalOptions>`,
+   :bdg-ref-warning:`🔑TaskDisplayWorkflowEventAction <TaskDisplayWorkflowEventAction>` to allow a user to see the corresponding buttons and menu items.

 Finally, you have the possibility to access the full set of the task data by clicking on the row containing the task Name and Description.